Dacosmicgiant/DevBytes-ISTD-hackathon/README.md

 - OpenCV community for image processing capabilities
 - Whisper by OpenAI for speech recognition
 - CustomTkinter for the modern UI components
+- ProgrammingHero YT for introducing us to mediapipe

 ---